 Summer Session II - July 1 - July 29, 2019

-For an updated listing of courses, please refer to Banner.
+For the most recent listing of courses, please refer to Banner.

 Special Visiting Students

 Special Visiting students are defined as those undergraduate students who plan to take courses for reasons other than earning a degree.
-These applicants may create an application (through CFNC or the QUICK APP process), pay the non-refundable $40 application fee at the end of the application.
+These applicants should create an application (through CFNC or the QUICK APP process) and pay the non-refundable $40 application fee at the end of the application.
 If you graduated from a high school in North Carolina, you will also be able to use CFNC to submit your official high school transcript.

 Professional Development Students